The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Core Functionality

-Show me what happens when a deal involves 4 stakeholders across 2 departments, each at a different approval stage.
+Show me what happens when a deal involves four stakeholders across two departments, each at a different approval stage.
 Can I see all of that in one view?

 Why it matters: This is a stress test.
-Most CRMs demo beautifully with a single contact per deal.
+Most CRMs demo cleanly with a single contact per deal.
 The moment you add real-world complexity (multiple approvers, parallel tracks, legal hold), the cracks show.

 Strong answer: The vendor opens a deal record and shows multi-contact association with role labels, a deal timeline showing activity from all stakeholders, and a stage view that reflects where each approval track stands.